The Parent Support Network™

-We developed our Parent Support Networks because we recognized that, when it comes to the mental health of our children, parents remain isolated.
+We developed The Parent Support Network™ because we recognized that, when it comes to the mental health of our children, parents remain isolated.
 It can be difficult to find and access proper resources, and we are here to help you meet these challenges.

-Our Parent Support Networks will empower and equip you to better understand your children’s mental health needs, recognize warning signs when your children are struggling, and better advocate and find resources for your children.
+The Parent Support Network™ will empower and equip you to better understand your children’s mental health needs, recognize warning signs when your children are struggling, and better advocate and find resources for your children.

 You are not alone!

-Any child can struggle with emotional, mental or behavioral health at any time, so a diagnosis is not necessary in order for a parent to benefit from the Network.
+Any child can struggle with emotional, mental or behavioral health at any time, so a diagnosis is not necessary in order for a parent to benefit from The Parent Support Network™.

 The term “parents” is used to describe any adult caregiver, including guardians, parents, grandparents, foster or step-parents, of a young person between the ages of 0 and 24.